-Germany and Singapore enjoy excellent bilateral relations, which are underlined by high‑level political visits (state visit by the President of Singapore to Germany in December 2019 and by the Federal President to Singapore in 2017, attendance by the Federal Minister of Defence in the Shangri‑La Dialogue in 2018, visits by Land Minister-Presidents and Ministers, and visits by members of parliament).
+Germany and Singapore enjoy excellent bilateral relations, which are underlined by high‑level political visits (state visit by the President of Singapore to Germany in December 2019 and by the Federal President to Singapore in 2017, attendance by the Federal Minister of Defence at the Shangri‑La Dialogue in 2018, visits by Land Minister-Presidents and Ministers, and visits by members of parliament).
 Prime Minister Lee last met Federal Chancellor Merkel at the G20 Summit in Hamburg in 2017.

-The two countries agree on many important foreign-policy issues (including multilateralism, an international order based on norms, free world trade, climate protection and the fight against terrorism).
+The two countries agree on many important foreign policy issues (including multilateralism, an international order based on norms, free world trade, climate protection and the fight against terrorism).
 The German and Singaporean Foreign Ministers issued a joint declaration in New York in September 2018, while a German-Singaporean declaration aimed at intensifying cooperation in various fields was signed by the two Heads of Government in 2005.
 Both countries’ Foreign Ministers play an active role in the Alliance for Multilateralism.